-Reducing costs, improving traceability, and transparency are the key drivers of blockchain investment

-The key drivers for investment range from cost efficiency to revenue growth.
+Reducing costs, improving traceability, and transparency are the key drivers of blockchain investment The key drivers for investment range from cost efficiency to revenue growth.
 Four out of five of the organizations implementing blockchain say that blockchain's ability to trace products and provide better transparency is driving their investment (see Figure 6).

-Blythe Masters, former executive at JP Morgan Chase and current CEO of Digital Asset Holdings, a financial technology firm, says: "If you think about any multiparty process where shared information is necessary to the completion of transactions, and the coordination of activity and the exchange of value, that's where blockchain technology can be put to good use."8
+Blythe Masters, former executive at JP Morgan Chase and current CEO of Digital Asset Holdings, a financial technology firm, says: "If you think about any multiparty process where shared information is necessary to the completion of transactions, and the coordination of activity and the exchange of value, that's where blockchain technology can be put to good use."

-Figure 6.
-Cost saving, traceability, and transparency are the top three drivers behind blockchain investments

 Source: Capgemini Research Institute, Blockchain Survey; April-May 2018, N=447 organizations.
 In the following section we examine specific blockchain use cases in manufacturing, consumer products, and retail.

-6 81%Percentage of organizations who cite enhancing traceability as one of the top three drivers behind blockchain investments."
+56 81% Percentage of organizations who cite enhancing traceability as one of the top three drivers behind blockchain investments."
 Blockchain in the supply chain: where to invest?